v24dao/50-Projects-in-50-days-boiler-plate/README.md

 #### What I learned

-- When using CSS pseudo selectors such as `::before`, we need to set `content: ""`.
+- When using CSS pseudo selectors such as `::before`, we may need to set the content property to an empty string for it to function as intended. `content: ""`
 - I learned about the `:disabled` CSS selector and the cursor option `:not-allowed`.

 #### Useful resources